Peyton Royce

-Cassandra McIntosh (born 10 November 1992) is an Australian professional wrestler.
-She is best known for her time in WWE, where she performed under the ring name Peyton Royce and for her time in Impact Wrestling where she performed as Cassie Lee.
+Cassandra Arneill (née McIntosh) (born 10 November 1992) is an Australian professional wrestler.
+She is signed to Total Nonstop Action Wrestling (TNA) under the ring name Cassie Lee.
+She is known for her time with WWE, where she performed under the ring name Peyton Royce.

-In February 2009, McIntosh made her professional wrestling debut at Pro Wrestling Women's Alliance (PWWA) as KC Cassidy, and competed on the independent circuit with multiple promotions for several years, becoming a one-time PWA Women's Champion, and winning the Vera and Jenny Memorial Cup in support of breast cancer.
-McIntosh signed a contract with WWE in 2015, and was assigned to WWE's developmental brand NXT in Orlando, Florida.
+In February 2009, Arneill made her professional wrestling debut at Pro Wrestling Women's Alliance (PWWA) as KC Cassidy, and competed on the independent circuit with multiple promotions for several years, becoming a one-time PWA Women's Champion, and winning the Vera and Jenny Memorial Cup in support of breast cancer.
+Arneill signed a contract with WWE in 2015, and was assigned to WWE's developmental brand NXT in Orlando, Florida.

 Early life

-McIntosh was born in Sydney, New South Wales and later moved to Melbourne, Victoria and then Calgary, Alberta, Canada to train with Lance Storm.
+Arneill was born in Sydney and later moved to Melbourne and then Calgary, Alberta, Canada, to train with Lance Storm.
 Prior to her training, she excelled in dance.
 She attended the same high school, Westfields Sports, as fellow wrestler and future tag team partner Jessie McKay.
-McIntosh began watching wrestling at the age of 9, and cites Eddie Guerrero as her inspiration to become a professional wrestler.
+Arneill began watching wrestling at the age of 9, and cites Eddie Guerrero as her inspiration to become a professional wrestler.

 Professional wrestling career

-Independent circuit (2009–2015)
+Independent circuit (2009–present)

-On 28 February 2009, McIntosh made her professional wrestling debut in Pro Wrestling Women's Alliance as KC Cassidy, teaming with Robbie Eagles in a mixed tag team match, defeating Madison Eagles and Mike Valuable.
+On 28 February 2009, Arneill made her professional wrestling debut in Pro Wrestling Women's Alliance as KC Cassidy, teaming with Robbie Eagles in a mixed tag team match, defeating Madison Eagles and Mike Valuable.
 For the next year in the promotion, she traded victories with Jessie McKay in singles matches, including a loss in a PWWA championship match.
 On 7 January 2011, she unsuccessfully challenged Madison Eagles for the championship.
 On 20 June 2011, KC Cassidy and Tenille Tayla defeated Eliza Sway and Shazza McKenzie.
 Cassidy made two appearances for the American all-female promotion Shimmer Women Athletes as Bambi Hall's tag team partner.
 She was originally the scheduled opponent for Su Yung at a Shine Wrestling event in Ybor City, Florida, but instead became the replacement opponent for Rhia O'Reilly.
 She also appeared for promotions Pro Wrestling Alliance Australia, New Horizons Pro Wrestling, Melbourne City Wrestling and Riot City Wrestling.

 WWE (2015–2021)

 Early years in NXT (2015–2016)

-McIntosh received a tryout with WWE during their tour of Australia in August 2014 and became an NXT trainee on 13 April 2015.
+Arneill received a tryout with WWE during their tour of Australia in August 2014 and became an NXT trainee on 13 April 2015.
 She made her televised in-ring debut on the 15 May episode of NXT, using the KC Cassidy name in a loss to NXT Women's Champion Sasha Banks.
-On the 22 July episode of NXT, McIntosh (as Cassie) lost to Eva Marie.
+On the 22 July episode of NXT, Arneill lost to Eva Marie.
 On 7 August, she was given the new ring name Peyton Royce.
 After being a face throughout her NXT run, Royce began wrestling as a heel in a non-title loss to NXT Women's Champion Bayley on the 9 December episode of NXT.
 On the 13 January 2016 episode of NXT, Royce competed in a number one contender's battle royal for Bayley's NXT Women's Championship, which was won by Carmella.